-Schedule A - Map entitled "Land use"

-Schedule B - Map entitled "Map of Streets and future Streets"

-Schedule C - Map entitled "Map of Wellfield Protected Areas"

-Schedule E - Five-year Capital Budget
+Schedule A - Map entitled "Land use" Schedule B - Map entitled "Map of Streets and future Streets" Schedule C - Map entitled "Map of Wellfield Protected Areas" Schedule E - Five-year Capital Budget

-- 4. By-law No. 08-36A entitled "Municipal Plan for the Town of Shediac" and its amendments are hereby repealed. - This by-law comes into force on the date it is filed in the Westmorland County Registry Office.
+- 4. By-law No. 08-36A entitled "Municipal Plan for the Town of Shediac" and its amendments are hereby repealed. - 5.
+This by-law comes into force on the date it is filed in the Westmorland County Registry Office.

-FIRST READING (by title) this the 14th day of April 2014 SECOND READING (by title) this the 14th day of April 2014 IN ITS ENTIRETY this the 28th day of April 2014 THIRD READING (by title) AND PASSED this the 28th day of April 2014 ques LeBlanc, Mayor ar le/la Ministre
+FIRST READING (by title) this the 14th day of April 2014 SECOND READING (by title) this the 14th day of April 2014 IN ITS ENTIRETY this the 28th day of April 2014 THIRD READING (by title) AND PASSED this the 28th day of April 2014 ORDAINED AND PASSED on Jacques LeBlanc, Mayor Gilles Belleau, Clerk